AndersenLab/noaa-nf/README.md

 | rh | Relative humidity, measured as a percentage, as calculated using the August-Roche-Magnus approximation. |

 ## Additional traits
+More traits can be downloaded in addition to the 7 default traits.
+Currently, no additional calculations have been with this data, look for updates and use at your own risk.
+Trait information can be found [here](https://www1.ncdc.noaa.gov/pub/data/ish/ish-format-document.pdf).

 | trait | description |
 | --- | --- |